Mercedes EQC review: range, battery & charging

 Mercedes EQC range

-However, when testing the EQC in the UK to see what it was like to live with, we were only seeing around 180 miles on a charge.
+Adding salt to the wounds, when testing the EQC in the UK to see what it was like to live with, during the colder months we were only seeing around 180 miles on a charge.
 But if you do a lot of trundling about town and make good use of the regenerative braking (which, unusually, you must turn on using steering-wheel paddles), the range will increase.